 Industrial Cool

-Industrial Cool is a way to interpret the ways traditional manufacturing industries are going through changes.
-With this concept I started to develop the art probing method.
-The ideas about Industrial Cool emerged when I realised that several of the remaining manufacturing industries in Sweden had become exotic and mystical places for large parts of the population.
+The ideas about Industrial Cool emerged when I realised that several of the remaining manufacturing industries in Sweden had become quite exotic and mystical places for large parts of the population.
 Fewer and fewer people have own experiences of the manufacturing industries where so much of the things we are surrounded with are produced.

 The artists contributing to the album were Rechenzentrum, J Kallback, Apparat, Scanner, Uniform, Microman, Sophie Rimheden, Martin Jarl / Johan Fotmeijer, Sr Replicante, Tonne, Selko, Jay Haze, Fade, Amber 8 feat.
 Kevin 12, Mikael Stavöstrand, Lowfour, Håkan Lidbo, Tomas Andersson, Ola Bergman and Pheek.